Simulating quantum field theories on continuous-variable quantum computers: Implementing time-evolution of wavefunctions

 \subsection{Learning the evolver-state}

 To fully implement the procedure outlined in Section~\ref{subsec:principle} on a photonic device, the non-Gaussian evolver-state, $\left|\phi\right\rangle$, must be prepared.
 Here, the measurement-based approach from Section~\ref{sec:nonGaussianOps} will be used, in which the circuit parameters of a circuit such as that in Figure~\ref{fig:NGG} are trained against the target state from Equation~\eqref{eq:castamps}.
 To achieve a good fit to the target, a circuit constructed from three-qumodes and 10 iterations of the layer method will be used.
 At each layer, the displaced-squeezed states pass through an interferometer which entangles the system.
 Following in the rectangular architecture from Reference~\cite{Clements2016} only three beamsplitters are required in each layer for the three-qumode case.
 Each gate operation has two parameters, thus the full circuit has 180 trainable variables.
+The training of the gate parameters has been restricted to values which are experimentally realisable~\cite{PhysRevLett.117.110801}.
 The values that the PNR measurements are post-selected on have not been included as trainable parameters and have instead been chosen to be $m_0=m_1=5$.
-A schematic of the circuit diagram is shown in Figure~\ref{fig:3NGG}.
+Reference~\cite{PhysRevA.100.052301} makes a detailed investigation into maximising success when creating non-Gaussian states using measurement-based quantum computing approaches.
+A schematic of the circuit diagram used to create the desired resource state for the time-evolution of an arbitrary Hamiltonian is shown in Figure~\ref{fig:3NGG}.

 Figure~\ref{fig:diea} shows the state produced by the trained quantum circuit against the target from Equation~\eqref{eq:castamps} for the potential from Equation~\eqref{eq:pot} up to a Fock truncation of $n_{\rm max}=25$.
 The circuit achieves a good fit to the target state, however some discrepancies are visible in the region $1<x<3$.
 It is possible to increase the circuit size to four-qumodes, thus increasing the number of trainable parameters in 10 layers to 280.
 Figure~\ref{fig:dieb} shows the fit from such a four-qumode circuit.
 One can see that the discrepancies are no longer visible and the fit to the target state is virtually exact.